-Section 25.
-The Community Approach. - The community approach shall be given special attention in the comprehensive program for children.
+Section 2.
+The Community Approach.
+The community approach shall be given special attention in the comprehensive program for children.
 This involves addressing community-wide issues and improving the overall environment of the neighborhood in order to prevent violations of children's rights through mobilization of human resources within the community.
 Volunteerism among members of the community to assist in the implementation of the programs shall be encouraged.
 Community-based services and programs which respond to the special needs, problems, interests and concerns of young persons and which offer appropriate counseling and guidance to children and their families should be developed, or strengthened where they exist.

-Section 26.
-Process in Formulating Comprehensive Children's Programs. - The process in coming up with Comprehensive Children's Programs shall be participatory and consultative.
-The LGU in coordination with the local council for the welfare of children, shall call on all sectors concerned, particularly child-focused institutions, NG0s, people's organizations, youth organizations, children's councils, educational institutions and government agencies involved with children's concerns like the Department of Social Welfare and Development (DSWD), Department of Health (DOH), and the Department of Education (DepEd) to participate in the planning process.
+Section 3.
+Process in Formulating Comprehensive Children's Programs.
+The process in coming up with Comprehensive Children's Programs shall be participatory and consultative.
+This LGU in coordination with the Municipal Council for the Welfare of Children, shall call on all sectors concerned, particularly child-focused institutions, NG0s, people's organizations, youth organizations, children's councils, educational institutions and government agencies involved with children's concerns like the Department of Social Welfare and Development (DSWD), Department of Health (DOH), and the Department of Education (DepEd) to participate in the planning process.

-The LGU should see to it that the children and youth themselves participate in the formulation, development and implementation of these programs, particularly in the identification of needs.
+This LGU should see to it that the children and youth themselves participate in the formulation, development and implementation of these programs, particularly in the identification of needs.

-Section 27.
-Periodic Review and Assessment of the Comprehensive Children's Programs. - The Comprehensive Children's Programs shall be reviewed and assessed yearly by the LGUs in coordination with the local councils for the welfare of children.
-The programs shall be reviewed by the Provincial Council for the Welfare of Children as to their effectivity in preventing children's rights violations based on the indicators identified in the program.
+Section 4.
+Periodic Review and Assessment of the Comprehensive Children's Programs.
+The Comprehensive Children's Programs of this LGU and of every barangay shall be reviewed and assessed yearly in coordination with the Municipal Council for the Welfare of Children as to their effectivity in preventing children's rights violations based on the indicators identified in the program.
 The programs may be modified accordingly.